Wholesale: Products & Services

 Proof of agency authorization

-Contract Process: Interstate Metro Optical Ethernet (MOE) Service must be purchased under contract.
+Contract Process: Interstate Metro Ethernet service must be purchased under contract.

 Ordering

 Separate service requests must be submitted for each User Network Interface (UNI), and each Ethernet Virtual Connection (EVC).
-Service requests for Metro Optical Ethernet (MOE) UNI services can be placed using the Access Service Ordering Guideline (ASOG) forms.
-Each request for UNI services will be reviewed to determine if AQCB is required if this was not done in the Pre-Ordering section.
-EVC requests can be placed using either the Access Service Ordering Guideline (ASOG) forms, or the Qwest Wholesale EVC Request Form.
+Service requests for Metro Ethernet UNI services can be placed using the Access Service Ordering Guideline (ASOG) forms.
+Each request for UNI services will be reviewed to determine if transport facilities are available or if AQCB is required if this was not done in the Pre-Ordering section.
+Bandwidth profile requests for less than 10M are not eligible for AQCB review.
+Customers have the option of increasing the bandwidth or canceling the service request.
+EVC requests can be placed using either the Access Service Ordering Guideline (ASOG) forms, or the CenturyLink Wholesale EVC Request Form.
 You can also work directly with your Sales Executive or Service Manager, who will assist you in completing the necessary forms.

 The following Access Service Ordering Guidelines (ASOG) forms are used for submitting a service request: